Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Discussion

 MOLEXA is a powerful neural network designed for molecular structure reconstruction with the CEI technique.
-It finally allows for inverting momentum-space datasets to position space, thus providing the structure of a molecule right before its explosion by an X-ray pulse.
+It allows for inverting momentum-space datasets to position space, providing the structure of a molecule right before its explosion by an X-ray pulse and showing particular effectiveness in reconstructing the overall structure of molecules.
 In addition, it is capable of providing an uncertainty estimate for its reconstructed molecular geometries.
-By employing time-resolved CEI datasets, MOLEXA is able to provide "snapshots" of a molecule at different instants during a chemical reaction.
-It enables the use of the CEI technique for direct reconstruction of molecular dynamics in position space as they unfold on their natural time scales.
+By employing time-resolved CEI datasets, MOLEXA has the potential to provide "snapshots" of a molecule at different instants during a chemical reaction, which can enable the use of the CEI technique for direct reconstruction of molecular dynamics in position space as they unfold on their natural time scales.

 Apart from taking advantage of recent advances in deep learning, such as the Transformer framework and diffusion-based generative modeling, MOLEXA utilized the "Transformer with Memory" architecture and went through a two-stage training, both of which were crucial for achieving its effectiveness in molecular structure predictions.
-MOLEXA demonstrates the potential of generative modeling in solving inverse problems that classical approaches cannot address due to the excessive complexity of their forward models, which prevents integration into an iterative procedure.
+It demonstrates the potential of generative modeling in solving inverse problems that classical approaches cannot address due to the excessive complexity of their forward models, which prevents integration into an iterative procedure.
 Even with deep learning techniques, solving such problems poses a challenge because of training data scarcity.
 The two-stage modeling can be applied as a general approach to addressing this issue when a complicated forward process can be approximated as a simple model.